 When compared to our other top performers, the Greater Goods has a slightly less accurate temperature.
 That being said, the margin of error is still less than one degree, which is pretty inconsequential when it comes to the overall quality of the experience.
 It also must be running to set the time and temperature.
 This is a little inconvenient but does not affect the outcome of the food you're making.
 If you are looking for super quiet, budget-friendly sous vide, the Greater Goods is a good pick.

-Read review: Greater Goods Precision Cooker
+Read more: Greater Goods Precision Cooker review

 Why You Should Trust Us?